tigattack/lubelogger-fuelio-importer/README.md

 **Defaults:**

 * The log level set in the execution args (`--log-level`) takes presedence over config.yml's `log_level`.
 If neither are set, it will default to `INFO`.
 * If `config_dir` is unspecified, the default is to look for a directory named `config` in the script's current working direcory.
+  It can also be set by defining the `CONFIG_DIR` environment variable.

 ### Standalone